prividentity/PrivateIdentity-Oldd/HOME.md

 ### No Discrimination
 ![Image of No Discrimination](https://github.com/openinfer/PrivateIdentity/blob/master/images/No%20Discrim%201.png)<br>
 The face recognition DNN is pre-trained using an ethnically balanced dataset of 50M images (8000 classes).
 The classes in the dataset are distributed as follows: 60% Caucasian, 30% Asian, 5% Black and 5% Indian.
 We then add a variety of homogenized lighting algorithms to remove light absorption, skin contour and skin color as distractors.
-The resulting DNN recognizes everybody equally with an  [https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN](accuracy of 99.92%).
+The resulting DNN recognizes everybody equally with an  [accuracy of 99.92%.](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN)

 ### Facial Recognition
 ![woman's face](https://github.com/openinfer/PrivateIdentity/blob/master/images/Face%20Recogni%201.png)<br>